aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

     Whether vertices have a point size element. point_size
-    The size of points, if not specified per-vertex. point_sprite
+    The size of points, if not specified per-vertex. sprite_coord_enable
-    Whether points are drawn as sprites (textured quads).
-This is mutually exclusive with point_smooth.
-Note that sprite_coord_mode set to PIPE_SPRITE_COORD_NONE for all coords and point_sprite enabled is basically equivalent to point_sprite disabled. sprite_coord_mode
+    Specifies if a coord has its texture coordinates replaced or not.
+This is a packed bitfield containing the enable for all coords - if all are 0 point sprites are effectively disabled.
+If any coord is non-zero, point_smooth should be disabled.
+    If enabled, the four vertices of the resulting quad will be assigned texture coordinates, according to sprite_coord_mode. sprite_coord_mode
-    Specifies how the value for each shader output should be computed when drawing sprites.
-If PIPE_SPRITE_COORD_NONE, don't change the vertex shader output.
-Otherwise, the four vertices of the resulting quad will be assigned texture coordinates.
+    Specifies how the value for each shader output should be computed when drawing sprites, for each coord which has sprite_coord_enable set.
     For PIPE_SPRITE_COORD_LOWER_LEFT, the lower left vertex will have coordinate (0,0,0,1).
     For PIPE_SPRITE_COORD_UPPER_LEFT, the upper-left vertex will have coordinate (0,0,0,1).
     This state is needed by the 'draw' module because that's where each